-- Reviewing bank statements to monitor the cash position of the Group post year end. - Obtaining an understanding of significant expected cash outflows in the forthcoming 12-month period from the date of signing these financial statements. - Assessing significant post year events that have a material effect on the financial statements.
+- Evaluated the appropriateness of the going concern model for the forecast; - Reviewing bank statements to monitor the cash position of the group post year end; - Obtaining an understanding of significant expected cash outflows in the forthcoming 12-month period from the date of signing these financial statements; - · Assessing significant post year events that have a material effect on the financial statements; and - Checking the adequacy of disclosures made in the annual report in respect of going concern.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
-However, because not all future events or conditions can be predicted this statement is not a guarantee as to the Group's ability to continue as a going concern.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+However, because not all future events or conditions can be predicted this statement is not a guarantee as to the company's ability to continue as a going concern.